Battle of McDowell Summary

 Jackson Surprises Milroy

 On May 7, 1862, Jackson marched his force of nearly 9,000 men westward along the Staunton and Parkersburg Turnpike to confront Milroy.
 By that afternoon, Jackson’s vanguard encountered Union pickets, who hastily withdrew to the crest of Shenandoah Mountain.
-Jackson and Johnson then split their force into two columns to envelope the Yankees on the mountain.
-Facing the possibility of being trapped between the two Rebel columns, Milroy withdrew that night and concentrated his men farther west toward the village of McDowell.
+Jackson and Johnson then split their force into two columns to envelope the Federals on the mountain.
+Facing the possibility of being trapped between the two Confederate columns, Milroy withdrew that night and concentrated his men farther west toward the village of McDowell.

 May 8, 1862 — Clash at McDowell